cityofaustin/atd-data-lake/docs/delivered_items.md

 *[(Back to Docs Catalog)](index.md)*

-This doucment outlines items that were produced during the course of the project: City of Austin IAC Task #12: Data Archiving and Integration.
+This doucment outlines items that were produced during the course of the project: City of Austin IAC Task 2018-12: Data Archiving and Integration.

 ## Final Report

-**9/2019**: The Markdown-formatted document accessible from the [Docs Catalog](index.md) serves as the Final Report for the FY19 activities.
+**9/2019**: The Markdown-formatted document accessible from the [Docs Catalog](index.md) serves as the final report for the Task 2018-19 work effort.

 ## Data

-**7/2019**: Two years of data (from June 1, 2017 to now) for Bluetooth IAF, ITMF, and TMSR have been loaded into Socrata.
-New days' worth of data auto-update nightly.
+**7/2019**: Two years of data (from June 1, 2017, to the present) for Bluetooth IAF, ITMF, and TMSR have been loaded into Socrata.
+New days of data auto-update nightly.

-**9/2019**: Two years of data (from June 1, 2017 to now) for GRIDSMART aggregations have been loaded into Socrata.
+**9/2019**: Two years of data (from June 1, 2017, to the present) for GRIDSMART aggregations have been loaded into Socrata.

 *(Auto-loading GRIDSMART)*